Zilvaro/digitalz-campaign/README.md

 ## 1.1 Objectives
 [Go to the top](#table-of-contents)

-- Allow users to explore relevant participants' answering behavior for for different time intervals during the promo-month.
+- Allow users to explore participants' answering behavior for for different time intervals during the promo-month.
   - This was achieved via the selection of a report and setting the start & end-date of the analysis
-- Provide some insight form the data in generated repors, so the user doesn't neet to go through multiple lines to find (for example) what are the most active hours in a day and what to do with such info in practice.
+- Provide some insight from the data in generated reports, so the user doesn't neet to go through multiple lines to find (for example) what are the most active hours in a day and what to do with such info in practice.
-  - This was achieved through adding an extra code that looks for specific data, sorts the results and, later, constructs the line of texts indicating the findings/suggestions.
+  - This was achieved through adding an extra code that looks for a specific data, sorts the results and, later, constructs the line of text indicating the findings/suggestions.
 - The module runs in a smooth loop to allow the user without re-starting the application to keep exploring different reports and insights.
   - This was achieved by asking (validated) question whether the user would like to continue with another report or he wants to quit for now.

-The screen-max-width is set for 1100px to keep all the items in proportion.
-To keep all elements visually complete and related to each other, a light background was added that is always responsive to full screen size (not only up to 1100px).